 Why Do You Need Homeowners Insurance?

-If you have a mortgage, your lender will probably require you to keep a homeowners insurance policy for as long as you have a mortgage.
+If you have a mortgage, your lender will probably require you to maintain homeowners insurance until your home is paid off.

-Even if you don’t have a mortgage, having homeowners insurance is necessary if you want to protect your investment and assets against damages or losses.
+Even if you don’t have a mortgage, homeowners insurance is necessary to protect your investment and assets.
 Since homeowners insurance provides protection for your property and assets, you’ll want to be sure that you aren’t underinsured.
 Check out how much homeowners insurance you need to see if you have enough coverage.

 What Types of Coverage Does Homeowners Insurance Include?